nus-cs2103-AY2324S1/ip/docs/README.md

 ```

 ### `mark` - Marks a task as completed
+Marks a task in the list as completed.
 > **Note**: <task_number> refers to the numbering shown in `list`

 #### Usage: